-Encouraging people with ADD & ADHD to Fidget was one on my main goals.
-According to Roland Rotz and Sarah D. Wright, authors of Fidget To Focus “If something we are engaged in is not interesting enough to sustain our focus, the additional sensory-motor input that is mildly stimulating, interesting, or entertaining allows our brains to become fully engaged allowing us to sustain focus on the primary activity in which we are participating.”
+was one on my main goals.
+According to Roland Rotz and Sarah D. Wright, authors of Fidget To Focus “If something we are engaged in is not interesting enough to sustain our focus, the additional sensory-motor input that is mildly stimulating, interesting, or entertaining allows our brains to become fully engaged in the primary activity at hand.”

 because ADD and ADHD are very subjective.
-It is a spectrum, and where one falls on that spectrum varies, and stimulants or environments can further modify people's reactions.
+It is a spectrum and where one falls on that spectrum varies.
+Stimulants or environments can further modify people's reactions.

 I developed locus, a smart clicker that follows the taxonomy of our thumbs movement when using a pen in stationary spaces.
 This smart clicker which is connected to the IOT is envisioned to measure your productivity based on the amount of clicks you make, in a specific frame of time, during the day.
 Check out more locus offerings here.